charmoniumQ/charmonium.freeze/README.rst

   - ☑ Test hashing sets with different orders.
 Assert tests fail.
   - ☑ Test hashing dicts with different orders.
 Assert tests fail.
   - ☑ Don't include properties in hash.
+  - ☐ Test that freeze of an object includes freeze of its instance methods.
+  - ☐ Freeze module by its attributes, unless module is constant.
-  - ☐ Support closures which include `import x` and `from x import y`
+  - ☐ Support closures which include ``import x`` and ``from x import y``
-  - ☐ Test for unique representation between types.
   - ☐ Test functions with minor changes.
   - ☐ Test set/dict with diff hash.
   - ☐ Test obj with slots.